ShaikhBorhanUddin/Machine-Learning-Based-Health-Insurance-Premium-Prediction-System/README.md

 This feature dominance may introduce bias and reduce the model’s ability to generalize well for unseen policyholders, particularly for individuals without prior medical cost history.

+### Model Size Constraints

+Ensemble models such as Random Forest produced the most competitive predictive performance during experimentation.
+However, the trained model resulted in a large serialized file (~674 MB), making it impractical for lightweight deployment environments such as Streamlit Cloud due to memory and storage limitations.

+### Platform Trade-off

+A Flask-based web application using HTML and CSS was initially explored to enable greater UI/UX customization compared to Streamlit.
+However, deployment on Render experienced high cold-start latency and slow initial response times, which negatively impacted user experience.
+As a result, this deployment approach was postponed.
+To ensure faster interaction and smoother deployment, the application was ultimately deployed using Streamlit.
+While this allowed for easier integration of the machine learning model and faster loading times, it also introduced limitations in frontend customization compared to a full Flask-based interface.
+Additionally, the application relies on free-tier cloud infrastructure, which imposes constraints on memory usage, CPU resources and concurrent user handling.

+### SHAP Visualization Limitation

+Explainability using SHAP (SHapley Additive exPlanations) was explored to provide insight into how individual features influence predictions.
+However, Streamlit cannot directly render the interactive SHAP force plot due to its JavaScript dependencies.
+As a result, fully interactive explainability visualizations were not implemented in the deployed web application.

 ## Tools Used

 ## Licence